clabordec/kevtech/README.md

 - `windows_server_2016/` → Organized steps on setting up Windows Server 2016, changing the computer name and setting up a static IP address.
 - `windwos_client_10/` → Organized steps on setting up Windows 10 Pro and joining the client to the domain.
 - `active_directory/` → Organized steps on installing Active Directory, creating and managing resources, as well as adding computers to the domain.
-- `group_policy/` → Organized steps on setting up certain rules
+- `group_policy/` → Organized steps on managing system settings, application settings and user configuration.

 ---